CVCC: Early design flaw

 Some early CVCC engines had problems with the auxiliary valves' retaining collars vibrating loose.
 Once unscrewed, oil would leak from the valvetrain into the prechamber, causing a sudden loss of power and large amounts of smoke to flow from the exhaust pipe.
 These symptoms usually indicated the failure of critical oil seals in the motor that would result in costly repairs.
 However, the solution was quite simple; Honda corrected the problem with metal retaining rings that slipped over the valves' retaining collars and prevented them from backing out of their threads.

 CVCC-II

-The 1983 Honda Prelude (the first year of the second generation of Preludes) used CVCC in combination with a catalytic converter to reduce emissions, along with two separate sidedraft carburetors (instead of a single, progressive twin-choke carburetor).
+The 1983 Honda Prelude (the first year of the second generation of Preludes) used CVCC in combination with a catalytic converter to reduce emissions, along with two separate side draft carburetors (instead of a single, progressive twin-choke carburetor).
 This new system was called CVCC-II.
 The following year, a standard cylinder head design was used, and the center carburetor (providing the rich mixture) was removed.
 The Honda City AA, introduced in November 1981, also used a CVCC-II engine called the ER.
 Its use of CVCC was also known as COMBAX (COMpact Blazing-combustion AXiom).